Contact

-On this page, you will find links to tools such as the SLU style guide, glossaries and other resources.
+On this page, you will find links to resources such as the SLU style guide and glossaries.
 If you have any suggestions for other resources you think should be added, please send them to the language coordinator.

 Make sure your writing is simple and comprehensible by adapting it to your intended readers and applying the principles of plain language.
 For cultivated language, follow the stylistic rules and recommendations in the SLU style guide and other guidelines.